 Milo is a crunchy milk drink that comes in powder form and has been around since the 1930s.
 It was invented in New South Wales during the Great Depression as a way of giving kids nutritional vitamins and minerals in a tasty chocolate-flavored drink that didn’t cost families too much money.

 It was eventually bought by Nestlé and sold around the world in its iconic and recognizable green tin.
 Now there are snacks and other products in the Milo chain too.

 This list contains just some of the food Australian people call their own.
-Many of these Australian foods reflect the laid back nature of the country – mealtimes are social, communal, and fuss-free.
+Many of these Australian popular foods reflect the laid-back nature of the country – mealtimes are social, communal, and fuss-free.